martinezjorge/flask_blog/README.md

 > source virtual/bin/activate

-then you can install the dependencies
+There is a requirements.txt that you can use to set up a virtual environment by running

 > pip install requirements.txt